Ways of Reading

-Approaching a book from the perspective of its use, we realize it is not only what books we read, but also how we read them, that shape the ideas we understand and the stories that we imagine.
-Similarly, in looking at an image, both what we look at imageand how we look influence our interpretation.
+By approaching a book from the perspective of how it is used, we realize it is not only what books we read, but also how we read them, that shape the ideas we understand and the stories that we imagine.

-By reading and looking at a book from a range of perspectives, we can identity the different patterns and cues in which it communicates its contexts.
-The ability to use multiple strategies of reading lead to deeper interpretation: they enable us to question how and why a book or image is composed in a particular way, and offers avenues for alternative interpretations.image
+By reading and looking at a book from a range of perspectives, we can identity the different patterns and cues in which it communicates its contents.
+The ability to use multiple strategies of reading lead to deeper interpretation: they enable us to question how and why a book or image is composed in a particular way, and offers avenues for alternative interpretations.

 When a book contains pictures I almost always look at these first, for the sheer pleasure of the visual stimulus (as is the case with Glenn Ligon’s book), but also to get an overview, a quick first impression of the drift and content, the trajectory of the unfolding material.